sv3ndk/kafka-to-rdbms-export-akka-demo/readme.md

 To be fixed:

-* Due to the way I build SQL queries with Slick, I only support records with exactly 20 fields !
+* Due to the way I build SQL queries with Slick, I only support records with exactly known number of fields :(
-* nested Avro schema are not yet supported (should be easy though)
-* only a subset of Avro primitive types are supported
+* Not all Avro types are supported, though all primitives are there, + optional fields and nested records.